UNICORE-EU/unicore-docs/source/howto-singlecluster.rst

 UNICORE/X is the central component in a UNICORE installation, and consequently has quite a few configuration options.

-Here we focus on a very basic setup, and refer to the :ref:`full manual <unicorex-manual>` for more information.
+Here we focus on a very basic setup, please refer to the :ref:`UNICORE/X manual <unicorex-manual>` for more information.